heatherw3521/NUDFT/README.md

 "A superfast direct inversion method for the nonuniform discrete Fourier transform," H. Wilber, E. N. Epperley, and A. H. Barnett, 26 pages, submitted, SIAM J. Sci.
 Comput., 2024. https://arxiv.org/abs/2404.13223

-It you find this code useful, please cite that paper.
+It you find this code useful, please cite that paper and this repo.

 *Warning*: this is currently research code that will gradually get cleaned up over time (at which point, interfaces may break).
 Use at your own risk.